Fatman9000/CalendarApp/README.md

 # CalenderApp
-A simple calendar app using flask
+A simple calendar app using flask and Mongodb